cunnie/writings/i_am_become_forever.md

 Earlier in the evening Dr. Max had taken a full MRI of her brain, and showed her where the limbic system was, where the hippocampus was, the amygdala, the hypothalamus, the olfactory bulbs.
 The resolution was wonderful.
-And the antenna placement.

 He had also showed her how to program the instrument that "draws" the antenna in the brain.
 Funny, things hadn't changed much since her days in working with the